U-L-M-S/Riddle-map/README.md

-It's a simple project for my university that finds the way from point A to point Z using backtracking and fallowing simple rules like:
+### It's a simple project for my university that finds the way from point A to point Z using backtracking and fallowing simple rules like:

 ->You can only move top,down,right,left in a 2D array.

-->You can only stop on positions with at last a symbol of the preview symbol (YY -> GY).
+->You can only stop on positions with at last a symbol of the preview symbols (YY -> GY).

 ->You start at position 0x0 [Top left].

 ->Your goal is to come in the last position 4x4 [bottom right].